HappySeaFox/sail/README.md

 ## Development status

 SAIL is under heavy development.
 The API can be changed at any time breaking binary compatibility.
+Consider opening a GitHub [issue](https://github.com/smoked-herring/sail/issues) if you have feature requests or issue reports.
+Pull requests are highly welcomed as well.

 ## Have questions or issues?